- Blood cancer

 Philadelphia positive ALL

-This type of ALL is thought to begin when an event takes place which doesn’t usually happen.
-A small part (the ABL1 gene) of chromosome 9 gets stuck next to a small part (the BCR gene) of chromosome 22 by mistake when the cell divides.
-They form a new fusion gene called BCR-ABL1 and make chromosome 22 shorter than normal.
-This new, shorter chromosome is called the Philadelphia chromosome, because that’s where it was discovered.
+We think Philadelphia positive ALL begins when something goes wrong by chance.
+A small part of chromosome 9 (the ABL1 gene) gets stuck to a small part of chromosome 22 (the BCR gene) when the cell divides.
+This forms a new fusion gene called BCR-ABL1 and makes chromosome 22 shorter than normal.
+This new, shorter chromosome is called the Philadelphia chromosome, because it was discovered in Philadelphia in the USA.

 This swapping of genetic material is called a translocation, or chromosomal translocation.
 This particular translocation is sometimes called t(9;22).

-The new BCR-ABL1 gene is important in the development of Philadelphia positive ALL because it makes a new protein (also called BCR-ABL1).
-This protein is a type of enzyme known as tyrosine kinase, which causes the leukaemia stem cells to divide more often and to live longer than usual.
+The new BCR-ABL1 gene is important in the development of Philadelphia positive ALL because it makes a new protein known as tyrosine kinase.
+This protein is a type of enzyme (a substance which speeds up chemical processes), and it causes the leukaemia cells to divide more often and to live longer than usual.

-If doctors can detect the BCR-ABL1 fusion gene, it can help them to diagnose ALL – and also monitor your response to treatment.
-The standard treatment for Philadelphia positive ALL is drugs that inhibit the tyrosine kinase enzyme and block its effects.
+If doctors can spot the BCR-ABL1 fusion gene, it can help them to diagnose ALL and monitor how well you respond to treatment.
+The standard treatment for Philadelphia positive ALL is to take drugs that block the effects of (inhibit) the tyrosine kinase enzyme.
+These drugs are called tyrosine kinase inhibitors or TKIs.

 What causes ALL?

 We don’t know exactly what causes ALL yet.
 What we do know is that it’s not possible to ‘catch’ ALL or any other type of leukaemia.
-Below are some factors that may affect a person’s chances of getting ALL.
+We also know there are some things that may make it a bit more likely for someone to get ALL.

-ALL is the only type of leukaemia that happens more often in children than in adults.
-When ALL does happen in adults, it’s more likely to affect younger people.
-It’s less likely in middle age, and then starts to occur more often again in older people.
-We don’t know the reason for this pattern.
+ALL is the only type of leukaemia that affects children more often than adults.
+When it does affect adults, they are more likely to be younger adults, and least likely to be middle-aged.
+ALL then becomes more common again in older age.
+We don’t know why the risk is different at different ages.

 ALL is slightly more common in men than women.
 We don’t know why.